Advanced Search Procedures in Herb.jl

 5: Number = Number * Number

-, SolverState(hole[Bool[1, 1, 1, 1, 1]], Set{AbstractLocalConstraint}(), true), DataStructures.PriorityQueue{AbstractLocalConstraint, Int64, Base.Order.ForwardOrdering}(), nothing, false, 9223372036854775807, 6))
+, SolverState(Hole[Bool[1, 1, 1, 1, 1]], Set{AbstractLocalConstraint}(), true), DataStructures.PriorityQueue{AbstractLocalConstraint, Int64, Base.Order.ForwardOrdering}(), nothing, false, 9223372036854775807, 6))

 To see the effect max_depth has on the number of memory allocations made during the program synthesis process, we use the @time macro.